cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ---

 ## Software And Installation
+#### Software
+The source code file KMC.c is written in C. There is a header file minHeap.h with heap functions used in KMC.c.

+#### Installation
 Download github repo.
 This will contain the necessary make file and source code files for build and compilation of C code.